wangjw18/jiawei_website/content/authors/admin/_index.md

     url: https://umich.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include connected vehicles, traffic control, distributed control, and data-driven control.

 # Interests to show in About widget
 interests:
-  - Connected and Automated Vehicles
+  - Connected Vehicles
   - Traffic Control
+  - Distributed Control
-  - Distributed and Data-driven Control
+  - Data-driven Control

 # Education to show in About widget
 education: